Kalsoy Island aerial view

 The Kalsoy bus operates with a summer and a winter schedule.
 Tours are done more often during the summer months from May to August.

 There are also some Northern Islands Day Tours that include transport from Tórshavn.
-There is also a tour where you can jump on a guided bus when disembarking the ferry on Kalsoy Island.
-A locak driver will then carry you form one end of the island to the other.
+There is also a tour where you can jump on a guided bus when disembarking the island’s ferry connection.
+A local driver will then carry you form one end of the island to the other.

 James Bond Died on Kalsoy Island